pearanoids/Slap-Command-System/README.md

-1️⃣ Download the Script
+<br/>1️⃣ Download the Script

-Download the `.pwn` file and place it inside your gamemode or filterscripts folder.
+<br/>Download the `.pwn` file and place it inside your gamemode or filterscripts folder.